AzuxirenLeadGuy/Aionian-Project/README.md

 - Working on a cross-platform Aionian app (preferrably on the Uno platform)
 - Improving the Cross-refernces support
+- Populating the XUnit tests for the existing `Aionian` and `AionianApp.Core` projects.
+- Creating a helpful wiki page
 - Any bug-fixes
 - Typos and grammatical mistakes